Motion to Approve

 This instrument is made under the powers in the European Union (Withdrawal) Act 2018 to make the minimum necessary amendments to retained legislation that governs the use of food improvement agents and corrects deficiencies in those regulations.
 I wish to make clear that no policy changes are being made through this instrument, and neither is there any intention to do so at the present time.
 The instrument was due to be debated on Tuesday 19 March alongside four other instruments on regulated products in food.
 Minor drafting errors were identified which have now been rectified.

 Currently, the European Commission holds a range of powers and functions under the EU legislation to enable new substances to come on to the market, to amend current conditions of use and purity criteria and to remove substances from the permitted lists.
 This instrument transfers these powers from the Commission to Ministers in England, Scotland, Wales and the devolved authority in Northern Ireland.
 It also transfers responsibility for risk assessment from the European Food Safety Authority, EFSA, to the UK “food safety authority”.
-This will be the Food Standards Agency in England, Wales and Northern Ireland and Food Standards Scotland in Scotland, which has a close working relationship.
+This will be the Food Standards Agency in England, Wales and Northern Ireland and Food Standards Scotland in Scotland, which have a close working relationship.

 Risk assessment and the oversight of food safety controls will be essential to ensure that food remains safe, whether imported or produced in the UK.
 The Food Standards Agency and Food Standards Scotland are responsible for protecting public health in relation to food and will continue to be independent science and evidence-based government departments.
 These functions will be delivered through the increased risk assessment capacity that has already been put in place.
 This instrument will ensure that the controls contained in 11 retained regulations governing food improvement agents continue to function effectively after exit day.
 All existing food improvement agents permitted for use in the UK prior to exit day will continue to be permitted immediately after exit and all conditions and requirements attached to their use will be preserved.
 There will be no change in how food businesses are regulated or managed.